AnggaR96s/Reforestation/README.md

-## Two peanuts were walking down the street.
-One was a salted.
+## Why did the kid cross the playground?
+To get to the other slide.